Plain English Breakdown

 - Establishes a program called AR/FIRO in the Department of Water Resources to study and improve forecasts about atmospheric rivers.

-- Requires the department to research new ways to predict when and where atmospheric rivers will happen.
+- Requires the department to research new ways to predict when and where atmospheric rivers will bring heavy rain or snow.

 Who It Names or Affects